Helping everyone move on Merseyside

-The sessions are a great idea for children transitioning to or already in senior school
+The sessions are a great idea for:

-- providing them with on-road experience
+- Providing them with on-road experience

-- helping them make safe choices
+- Helping them make safe choices

-- giving them an understanding of road use
+- Giving them an understanding of road use

 We all know that there are many physical and mental benefits to going for a walk.
 It’s great for alleviating stress, anxiety and boosting your self-esteem.
 It also improves your sleep patterns, mood and active people have up to 30% less chance of becoming depressed.